bioshed/bioshed_website/src/docs.md

 NOTE: Again, you MUST have a bioshed_encode.txt search results file before you can run bioshed download.

-You can also specify a different results file to download files:
+If you only want to download new files (i.e., don't overwrite existing files), type:

-`$ bioshed download encode newsearch_results.txt`
+`$ bioshed download encode --update`

-You can change the output file name in your original search by typing:

-`$ bioshed search encode <SEARCH_TERMS> --output MY-NEW-RESULTS-FILE.txt`

 For help with anything else, including a full list of search categories and valid command-line arguments, type: